Frank E. Vandiver: Writing

 Vandiver wrote, co-wrote or edited 24 books, most centered on the American Civil War.
 Almost half of his books were still in print at the time of his death, including his first book Ploughshares Into Swords: Josiah Gorgas and Confederate Ordnance (1952).
 His 1977 book Black Jack: The Life and Times of John J. Pershing, was a runner-up for a National Book Award.
 He also published over 100 scholarly articles or reviews.

 Vandiver was awarded many honors for his work.
 Among these were honors from two Civil War Round Tables (Houston and Baton Rouge).
 The Houston Civil War Round Table renamed their annual award of merit the Frank E. Vandiver Award in 1985.
-Vandiver was also awarded a distinguished service award from the Houston chapter of the Texas Society, Sons of the American Revolution, and was named an honorary professor at the Universidad Nacional de Asuncion in Paraguay.
+Vandiver was also awarded a distinguished service award from the Houston chapter of the Texas Society, Sons of the American Revolution, and was named an honorary professor at the National University of Asunción in Paraguay.

 Personal life

 The Houston Chronicle described Vandiver as "a colorful and articulate man with much personal charm".
 He was married twice.
 His first wife Carol Sue Smith died in 1979.
-In 1981 Vandiver married Renee Aubry Carmody.
+Vandiver married Renee Aubry Carmody in 1981.
 He had three children.

+He received several honorary degrees during his life.
+He was awarded an HHD degree from Austin College in 1977.
+In 1989 and 1994 he was awarded an honorary DHL degree and BA degree from Lincoln College.

-Vandiver died at his home in College Station, Texas on January 7, 2005.
+Vandiver died at his home in College Station, Texas, on January 7, 2005.